Mayank-Prakash-Sharma18/math-english/content/higher-maths/algebra/linear-equations.md

 2x = 9 + 1 = 10 <br>
 or x = 10/2 = 5

 Now, we can find the value of y by putting this value of x in any of the two equations.
-We should choose an equation that will allow us do less calculations.
+We should choose an equation that will allow us to do less calculations.

 So, putting the value of x in equation II, we get: <br>
 5 - 2y = 1 <br>